 The “Christian” person who is filled with spite, lust, gossiping, hatred, drunkenness, covetousness, and every other work of the flesh is anxious not to be punished when he or she dies.
 But in the heart of such there is no true longing for the Presence of the Lord Jesus.

 The sinner finds his own “paradise” on the earth in the company of others who like himself are filled with the ways and life of Hell.
 He would be miserable in the true Paradise of God, just as the saint would be totally miserable were he forced to spend eternity in the company of sinners.

 The saint has chosen the ways of God and God will bring him to Paradise.
 The sinner, whether or not he has “accepted” Christ, has chosen the ways of darkness.
 If he does not repent, God will place him in the darkness.
 God cannot be mocked.
 Whatever we sow we shall reap.

 It is not true that we must wait until we are perfect in order to enter the Kingdom of God.

-Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son: (Colossians 1:13)
+He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, (Colossians 1:13)

 God reaches out and gathers us in.
 Then God works in us to drive out of our personality all that is not in keeping with the righteousness and holiness of the Kingdom.
 This is how we enter the Kingdom.
 If we cooperate with the work of the Spirit of God in transforming us we will inherit the fullness of the Kingdom.
 But if we do not, we will be cut out of the Vine.
 Jesus taught us this.